RodrigoKenzo/podcastr/README.md

     * Displays the name of the project and the current date time

 * Main Page
-    * Displays the podcasts listed in a table
+    * Displays a list of podcast episodes
-    * It has the title, members, data, length of the podcast and a play button
+    * Displays the title, members, upload date and episode length

 * Player
     * The player has the Play/Pause, Next, Previous, Shuffle and Loop functions
-    * It displays the image and title of the podcast
+    * Displays the episode's title and thumbnail

 ---

 ## Guide

-If you want to reproduce this website on your own, you will have to use some commands and install some extensions.
+If you want to work with this project, you will have to use some commands and install some extensions.

-First of all, to generate an next app, you will need to have [Node.js](https://nodejs.org/en/ "Node.js") installed.
-Then, execute this command on the bash.
+First of all, to generate a next app, you will need to have [Node.js](https://nodejs.org/en/ "Node.js") installed.
+Then, execute this command on Git Bash.

 ```bash
     npm create-next-app "Name of the project"